-- (d) Uses not specified in this Chapter and which are found to be similar in character to principal uses permitted in the district may be permitted by the City Plan Commission. - (e) Uses not specified in this Chapter and which are found by the Plan Commission to be similar in character to conditional uses permitted in the district may be permitted by the Common Council after review, public hearing, and approval in accordance with Section 13-1-226. - (f) Temporary uses, such as food sales, nursery stock sales, fireworks sales, and real estate sales, and field offices or shelters for materials and equipment being used in the construction of a permanent structure may be permitted with conditions and/or restrictions established by the City Plan Commission after review and approval. - (g) Performance standards listed in Article H shall be complied with by all uses in all districts. - (h) Stormwater control detention/retention related uses shall be permitted in all zoning districts except in the C-1 Shoreland Wetland/Conservancy District and floodplain districts subject to the review and approval of the City Plan Commission with recommendation from the Director of Engineering and Public Works.
+- (d) Unclassified Permitted Uses.
+The uses not specified in this Chapter and which are found to be similar in character to principal uses permitted in the district may be permitted by the City Plan Commission. - (e) Unclassified Conditional Uses.
+The uses not specified in this Chapter and which are found by the Plan Commission to be similar in character to conditional uses permitted in the district may be permitted by the Common Council after review, public hearing, and approval in accordance with Section 13-1-226. - (f) Temporary uses. such as food sales, nursery stock sales, fireworks sales, and real estate sales, and field offices or shelters for materials and equipment being used in the construction of a permanent structure may be permitted with conditions and/or restrictions established by the City Plan Commission after review and approval.
+Structures or uses that are in place for a one-time two (2) week period or fourteen (14) cumulative days.
+Any such use or structure may be permitted subject to the approval of the City Planner and Building Inspector, and upon their review of potential impacts of the use and/or structure, except for the following uses: - (1) Plant material and nursery stock sales may be allowed according to the seasonal duration of the plant materials being sold. - (2) Christmas tree sales may be allowed according to the seasonal nature of the product being sold. - (3) Temporary uses associated with a community festival may be allowed for the period concurrent with the festival. - (4) Temporary uses associated with Maxwell Street Days may be allowed for a period concurrent with Maxwell Street Days. - (5) Temporary use permits shall state that no unattended merchandise stands or unattended displays or material shall be allowed.